solidi/writing/07-the-decision-hypothesis.md

 ![A Qumran Cave Scroll (iStock)](images/07-01.jpeg)

-Some weeks ago, I completed a re-read of the [Mythical Man-Month (MM-M)](https://www.pearson.com/us/higher-education/program/Brooks-Mythical-Man-Month-The-Essays-on-Software-Engineering-Anniversary-Edition-2nd-Edition/PGM172844.html) by Frederick P. Brooks, Jr. The read was my third sitting over the years in software development.
+Some weeks ago, I completed my third re-read of the [Mythical Man-Month (MM-M)](https://www.pearson.com/us/higher-education/program/Brooks-Mythical-Man-Month-The-Essays-on-Software-Engineering-Anniversary-Edition-2nd-Edition/PGM172844.html) by Frederick P. Brooks, Jr.

-MM-M is a dramatic piece of authoring excellence in our young craft.
-I consider it a constitution that continues to hide delightful discoveries.
-Anyone who practices [software development](https://medium.com/hackernoon/software-is-unlike-construction-c0284ee4b723) will benefit if they read MM-M. However, reading once is not enough!
-Much pleasure and wisdom will come reading numerous times.
-The work highlights forty-five-year-old observations that hold to this day.
+MM-M is a dramatic piece of authoring in software development.
+I consider it a constitution that contains delightful discoveries.
+Anyone who practices [software development](https://medium.com/hackernoon/software-is-unlike-construction-c0284ee4b723) should read MM-M. And reading once is not enough!
+Pleasure and wisdom will come from reading numerous times.
+The work highlights forty-five-year-old observations that hold true to this day.

-This post will describe loose findings in MM-M that may hint on how we can document the *why of software development decisions.* It will also analyze a technique our team inconsistently deployed to capture software decisions.
+This essay will describe findings in MM-M that describe how we document the *why of software development decisions.* It will also analyze a technique my team practiced to document software decisions, providing graphs along the way.

 # Chapter 10: The Documentary Hypothesis

-In MM-M, Fred postulates scholarly labor to applied practical application in four short pages.
+In MM-M, Fred postulates scholarly labor and its practical application in four short pages.

-> Amid a wash of paper, a small number of documents become the critical pivots around which every project's team revolves …
+> Amid a wash of paper, a small number of documents become the critical pivots around which every project's team revolves...

-Fred goes on to describe neatly in three sections the required documents for a *computer product, university department,* and finally documents for a *software project*.
+Fred goes on to describe in three sections the required documents for a *computer product, university department,* and documents of a *software project*.

 He concludes with the topic of **why**.

-> First, writing the decisions down is essential… Second, the documents will communicate the decisions to others… Finally, … documents give … a database and checklist.
+> First, writing the decisions down is essential...
+Second, the documents will communicate the decisions to others...
+Finally,... documents give... a database and checklist.

-From the quotes, Fred sets up the thinking and fundamentals of documentation that a developer should strive for.
-While he may have targeted documents such as schedule and requirements, how does this apply to a software project in terms of code?
+From the quote, Fred presents the practice of developer documentation.
+He targets documents such as schedule and requirements, but how does this apply to a software code?

 ## DECISIONS.md

-Some years ago, there was a discussion in our team to decide on a mechanism on how to communicate the **why** of team decisions.
-We came up with a way to record the decisions that were made.
-The document was to provide attention to code direction, construct usage, structure, and style in a way that explains the conclusion of such decisions.
+Some years ago, there was a decision in my team to document the **why** of team decisions.
+We created a document, called `decisions.md`, to provide rich detail to code architecture, dependencies, and style in a way that explains their reasoning.

+Our guiding principle was documentation is code.
+And if we had to document, do it in the version control system or as close to the software workspace as possible.

 Our guiding principle was that the **documentation is code**.
 If we had to document, *do it in the version control system* or as close to the software workspace as possible.

-Then we found this post; [every project should have a decision making file](https://akazlou.com/posts-output/2015-11-09-every-project-should-have-decisions/) by [Aliaksandr Kazlou](https://medium.com/u/93bb84d49d5c?source=post_page-----aa512e0113----------------------).
+Then we found a post; [every project should have a decision making file](https://akazlou.com/posts-output/2015-11-09-every-project-should-have-decisions/) by [Aliaksandr Kazlou](https://medium.com/u/93bb84d49d5c).
 The post introduced the concept of a version-controlled `DECISIONS.md`.
-It's a brilliant write up, and I suspect the author is also a fan of MM-M.
+It's a brilliant write up, and I suspect the author is a fan of MM-M.

 ![It's evident in our DECISIONS.md that code organization and dependency management are dominant.](images/07-02.png)